 What happened to WULF stock after Q1 2026 earnings?

 TeraWulf reported a $126.6 million quarterly loss for Q1 2026 and missed analyst estimates, triggering a stock swing in post-earnings trading.
 The results also contained a structural first: HPC and AI revenue exceeded bitcoin mining revenue for the first time.
-The market reacted to both signals simultaneously, creating a volatile session.
+The market absorbed both signals at once — a loss and a milestone in the same filing.

 Did TeraWulf HPC revenue beat bitcoin mining in Q1 2026?

 Yes.
-Q1 2026 was the first quarter in which TeraWulf's high-performance computing and AI revenue surpassed its bitcoin mining revenue, marking a structural shift in the company's revenue mix.
-The company has spent years building nuclear-powered data center capacity aimed at AI workloads, and Q1 is the quarter that investment crossed the revenue threshold.
+Q1 2026 was the first quarter in which TeraWulf's high-performance computing and AI revenue surpassed its bitcoin mining revenue, marking the first structural shift in the company's revenue mix.
+The company spent years building nuclear-powered data center capacity for AI workloads.
+Q1 is when that investment finally crossed the revenue threshold.

 Why did TeraWulf's CEO sell stock before earnings?